bastiensoucasse/dlcv/lab4/README.md

 ### 1.2.
 First CNN

 *N.B.:* After running the program with 40 epochs and realizing it takes a lot of time, we decided to lower the number of epochs to 20.
-Indeed, the results seems to stabilize around that number.
+Indeed, the results seem to stabilize around that number.

 #### Model Summary